awslabs/LISA/lib/docs/config/projects.md

 ### Delete Project

-Delete a project with options for handling assigned sessions.
+Delete a Project with options for handling assigned sessions.

 ```bash
 DELETE /project/{projectId}